Preconception Health Toolkit

 To learn more about how to use this toolkit, see the Advancing Preconception Health Services Webinar.

 Preconception and interconception health services are essential components of family planning services.
-Family planning agencies can improve outcomes in clients of reproductive age by implementing preconception health evidence-based guidelines and recommendations.
-As an initial step, family planning agencies should assess the preconception health services they provide and identify gaps between current and recommended practice.
-Using this analysis, family planning agencies can then conduct quality improvement over time.
+SRH agencies can improve outcomes in clients of reproductive age by implementing preconception health evidence-based guidelines and recommendations.
+As an initial step, SRH agencies should assess the preconception health services they provide and identify gaps between current and recommended practice.
+Using this analysis, conduct quality improvement over time.

 Action Steps Supportive Resources